sahdevsaini/Heart-Disease-Diagnostic-Analysis-Using-Power-Bi-/README.md

+# Heart-Disease-Diagnostic-Analysis-Using-Power-Bi
+### Project Overview:
+This project is part of the Data Analysis internship at iNeuron.ai.
+The internship started on April 17, 2024, focusing on Data Analysis techniques.
+The goal of this project is to develop a Power Bi Dashboard to analyse the heart disease occurrence
 # Objective 🎯
 The goal of this project is to analyse the heart disease occurrence, based on a combination of features that